-- Developing an annual work plan (including work programming), with reference to the Corporate Plan, in consultation with the other Policy Committees.
-The Committee co-ordinates and implements the Corporate Plan and will consider the combined Policy Committee Work Programme every other meeting to ensure corporate objectives are being achieved. - Determining key cross-cutting policies and key plans that impact on more than one Policy Committee, decisions that have a significant impact on a cross cutting issue, strategy or plan, and determining any matter that has a major impact on a number of Council services or the Council as a whole.
+Developing an annual work plan (including work programming), with reference to the Corporate Plan, in consultation with the other Policy Committees.
+The Committee co-ordinates and implements the Corporate Plan and will consider the combined Policy Committee Work Programme every other meeting to ensure corporate objectives are being achieved.